katreparitosh/katreparitosh.github.io/_pages/about.md

 Presently, I am pursuing a Masters in Computer Science from <a href = "https://engineering.buffalo.edu/computer-science-engineering.html"> University at Buffalo, New York </a>.<br><br>

 Prior to grad school, I was remotely working as a NLP Lead on end-to-end research, design, development, and deployment of NLP Systems for <a href = "http://citispotter.com/"> Citispotter Limited</a>, Cambridge, UK.
 I was a part of the early team at the startup which built the beta product receiving global attention and users.
-My responsibilities ranged right from ideating - conceptualizing - training - evaluating - deploying ML models and various in-house Language Processing utilties.
-For production scenarios, I worked on EC2, S3, ECR and SageMaker.<br><br>
+My responsibilities ranged right from ideating - conceptualizing - training - evaluating - deploying ML models and various in-house Language Processing utilties.<br><br>

 This early startup experience tought me a lot of things.
 I learned the importance of delivery-oriented research and finding the correct spot in product development & buisness objectives.<br><br>

-I am interested in conducting product-oriented research at the intersection of applied Natural Language Processing (NLP), Linguistics, Machine Learning (ML), MLOPs, and AI-Product Dev.<br><br>
+Largely, I am interested in product-oriented research at the intersection of applied Natural Language Processing (NLP), Linguistics, Machine Learning (ML), MLOPs, and AI-Product Dev.<br><br>

 As an undergraduate, I majored in Computer Science from <a href="http://www.viit.ac.in/">Vishwakarma Institute of Information Technology (VIIT)</a> in 2020.<br><br>

 In 2019, I interned at the Applied AI Group of <a href = "https://www.cdac.in/">Center for Development of Advanced Computing (C-DAC)</a>, Pune as part of my year long final year thesis project.
 I worked on an AI-NLP task of Event Prediction to predict potential crime/terrorist activities form unstructured textual corpora.
 The vision was to design a predictive algorithm and build a working prototype to demonstrate a <a href = "https://en.wikipedia.org/wiki/Pre-crime">Pre-crime Tool</a>.<br><br>

 Generally, I enjoy working on projects which have my independent thought and concept behind it.
 It is challenging, but I believe it's an essential growth skill.
-Given a chance, I want to research about <a href="https://en.wikipedia.org/wiki/Artificial_consciousness">Sentient AI (Artificial Consciousness)</a> and <a href = "https://en.wikipedia.org/wiki/Computational_musicology">Computational Musicology</a> where my research and creative interests both converge.<br><br>

 On the fun side, I am also a passionate musician actively composing original music that finds the sweet spot between Indian Classical Ragas and Western Orchestral Soundscape.
 I arrange, produce music, and play 5 instruments as well.<br><br>